Gordon Douglas (director): Hal Roach and Our Gang

 Roach sold the Our Gang unit to Metro-Goldwyn-Mayer in May 1938.
-Douglas directed two MGM Our Gangs on loan from Roach, The Little Ranger (1938) and Aladdin's Lantern (1938) before deciding that he could not get used to the more industrialized atmosphere at the larger studio.
+Douglas directed two MGM Our Gangs that year on loan from Roach, The Little Ranger and Aladdin's Lantern, before deciding that he could not get used to the more industrialized atmosphere at the larger studio.

 Returning to his home studio, Douglas directed the feature Zenobia (1939) with Oliver Hardy teamed with Harry Langdon instead of Stan Laurel; it was a box office disappointment.
-Laurel and Hardy were reunited for Douglas' next film, Saps at Sea (1940) (Laurel and Hardy's last film produced by the Hal Roach Studio) which was followed by All-American Co-Ed with former Our Gang member Johnny Downs (and Langdon).
+Laurel and Hardy were reunited for Douglas' next film, Saps at Sea (1940), which became Laurel and Hardy's last film produced by the Hal Roach Studios.
+Douglas next helmed All-American Co-Ed, starring former Our Gang member Johnny Downs (and Langdon).

 Douglas next helmed Niagara Falls (1941), one of Hal Roach's Streamliners, a series of short features less than 50 minutes, and he co-wrote and directed Roach’s’’ feature Broadway Limited (1941) and provided the story for Topper Returns (1941).
 His last effort for Roach was the featurette The Devil with Hitler (1942).
 He might have stayed with Roach indefinitely, but Roach turned his studio over to the U.S. Army for the production of wartime training films.

-RKO Films
+RKO films

-Douglas moved over to RKO Pictures.
+Douglas moved over to RKO Radio Pictures.
 He made a series of low budget comedies including The Great Gildersleeve (1942), based on the radio show; and its sequel Gildersleeve on Broadway (1943), Gildersleeve's Bad Day (1943) and Gildersleeve's Ghost (1944).
 He also helmed The Falcon in Hollywood (1944), Girl Rush (1944), A Night of Adventure (1944) and First Yank into Tokyo (1945).

 He made Zombies on Broadway (1945) with the comedy team of Brown and Carney, then San Quentin (1946), Dick Tracy vs. Cueball (1946) and If You Knew Susie (1948).

-Columbia Films
+Columbia films

 In 1948, Douglas migrated from RKO to producer Edward Small who had a releasing deal with Columbia Pictures.
 For Small, he made Walk a Crooked Mile (1948) and The Black Arrow (1948).

 Columbia used Douglas on Mr. Soft Touch (1949), Between Midnight and Dawn (1950), Rogues of Sherwood Forest (1950), Fortunes of Captain Blood (1950) and The Nevadan (1950).
 They loaned him to British Lion to make State Secret (1950) in England.